Cornell University Museum of Vertebrates

 Picture

 We are interested in the biology of mormyrid electric fishes from Africa (Mormyridae, Osteoglossomorpha) and the role of their electric discharges in behavior, evolution, and systematics.
 Our current research is to untangle the complex systematics of these fishes that live in freshwater streams and rivers of Gabon in West Central Africa.
 By examining their species-specific electric organ discharges we have uncovered a “species flock” of mormyrids with more than 15 undescribed species.
 We call them the ‘Darwin’s Finches’ of the electric fish world.
 Currently we are working to describe, diagnose, illustrate, and give them scientific names.
-Students with a strong interest in systematics, evolution, and behavior, who are fascinated by species with unusual senses are encouraged to apply to be research assistants in this venture.
+Students with a strong interest in systematics, evolution, and behavior,

 Carl's Webpage: http://pages.nbb.cornell.edu/neurobio/hopkins/hopkins.html